-- The Community Health Strategy which sets out the plan for prevention and treatment of pneumonia within the Essential Package for Health Services (EPHS) must be better resourced and pneumonia treatment should be prioritised. - Finalise the Integrated Community Case Management (ICCM) policy and allocate adequate funding for the roll out. - Build the capacity of community health workers (CHWs) and female health workers (FHWs) to diagnose and treat pneumonia. - Introduce PCV and increase investment in immunisation infrastructure to expand the reach and quality of routine immunisation, with a sharpened focus on equity. - Develop measures to promote equity in health through the withdrawal of user-charges and governance arrangements that make providers more accountable to disadvantaged communities. - Reduce vulnerability to pneumonia by promoting the importance of healthy nutrition practices, breast feeding, clean cooking fuels, toilet use, hand washing, safe drinking water, sanitation, and proper ventilation in homes.
+- The Community Health Strategy which sets out the plan for prevention and treatment of pneumonia within the Essential Package for Health Services (EPHS) must be better resourced and pneumonia treatment should be prioritised. - Develop implementation plans and allocate adequate resources for the roll out of the Integrated Community Case Management (ICCM) policy. - Train more community health workers (CHWs) and build the capacity of female health workers (FHWs) to diagnose and treat pneumonia. - Increase investment in immunisation infrastructure to achieve at least 70 % national immunization coverage and to allow for the introduction of PCV in the Expanded Programme on Immunization (EPI) with GAVI support.

+- As a first step, negotiate with GAVI to initially support the introduction of PCV in regions such as Karkar in Puntland which has already achieved 70% coverage in EPI, with a view to expanding coverage nationally. - Develop measures to promote equity in health through the withdrawal of user fees and governance arrangements that make providers more accountable to disadvantaged communities. - Reduce vulnerability to pneumonia by promoting the importance of healthy nutrition practices, breastfeeding, clean cooking fuels, toilet use, hand washing, safe drinking water, sanitation, and proper ventilation in homes.